 The crystal storyThe crystal story lucas Wed, 11/23/2011 - 16:56

 A crystal’s journey from creation to its place within the CMS electromagnetic calorimeter is an arduous one: its trials include travelling thousands of miles, being sawed and polished, as well as being heated to 1,165oC and cooled to 18oC.

-The journey starts way out East, in either a disused military complex in Borogoditsk, Russia, or the Shanghai Institute of Ceramics (SIC) in China, that together took on the job of producing the 78,000 crystals to stringent specifications.
+The journey starts in either a disused military complex in Bogoroditsk, Russia, or the Shanghai Institute of Ceramics (SIC) in China.
+These two institutions together took on the job of producing the 78,000 crystals to stringent specifications.
 Crystals are grown around a tiny “seed” - an existing piece of the crystal with the required properties - from a 1,165oC melt of tungsten oxide, lead oxide and “doping” materials, small amounts of other materials that refine the crystals’ properties.

 Dusting with diamond

 But the raw form of the crystal still needs a makeover before it can become one of the sparkling gems we see in the experiment.
 First it must be cut, ground and polished with diamond.
 Diamond is the hardest naturally occurring material and can scratch or cut through other crystals, allowing them to be shaped.

 A disc covered with fine diamond grains first cuts the crystals’ prismatic accurate shape from its original round form.
 The second stage, called lapping, involves grinding the rough sides of the crystal as if with diamond sandpaper - a sprayed diamond suspension coats a rotating table, similar to a potter’s wheel, and as the crystals pass over it their surfaces are sanded to a fine matte finish, the flatness of which is controlled to less than a fraction of the width of a human hair.